fn twice(comptime num: u32) u32 {

 12.2.2 A generic data structure

-A generic data structure in Zig is the way to replicate a generic class from Java, or, a class template from C++.
+A generic data structure in Zig is how you replicate a generic class from Java, or, a class template from C++.
 But you may quest yourself: how do we build a generic data structure in Zig?

 12.3 What is a stack?